-Just be warned that it’s a little difficult to see the door of Chubby Muffin.
-Also, a lot of Burlington residents don’t lock their front door.
-So by mistake I entered the apartment of a scruffy looking young man and his yappy dog.
+Just be warned that a lot of Burlington residents don’t lock their front door.
+So by mistake I entered the apartment of a scruffy looking young man and his yappy dog instead of my lunch place.
 If this were a romantic comedy, we would have fallen in love.
 Instead I screamed and almost fainted before running away in shame.
 Don’t let this happen to you!

 4) old mount calvary cemetery